Speech Therapy For Right Hemisphere Brain Damage

 Screening For Right Hemisphere Brain Damage

-If you suspect that you or a loved one are suffering from right hemisphere brain damage, a Washington DC speech therapist can conduct a screening to identify areas for further assessment.
+If you suspect that you or a loved one are living with right hemisphere brain damage, a speech therapist can conduct a screening to identify areas for further assessment.

-Your speech therapist may use a combination of standardized and non standardized screening methods to assess your oral motor functions, speech production skills, language comprehension and production, pragmatic language skills, attention, memory, and executive function.
+Your speech therapist may use a combination of standardized and non standardized screening methods to assess a variety of your skills, including your:

 Should you require a comprehensive assessment, your speech therapist will assess the following:

-• Impairments in your body structure and function
+• Limitations in your body structure and function

-• Comorbid deficits that may explain your symptoms, such as medications or an underlying neurological condition
+• Comorbid conditions that may explain your symptoms, such as medications or an underlying neurological condition

 • Your limitations in social activities and participation